-The Exchange does not recognize the Private Securities Offerings Representative registration category for its associated persons.
-The Exchange therefore proposes to reserve Exchange Rule 3101(c)(8), Private Securities options to the scope of products within the proposed rule's coverage.
+69 As noted above, this new registration requirement was added to the FINRA rulebook.
+The Exchange has determined to add a parallel requirement to its own rules, but also to add options to the scope of products within the proposed rule's coverage.
 See Securities Exchange Act Release No. 77551 (April 7, 2016), 81 FR 21914 (April 13, 2016) (SR-FINRA-2016-007) (Order Approving a Proposed Rule Change to Require Registration as Securities Traders of Associated Persons Primarily Responsible for the Design, Development, Significant Modification of Algorithmic Trading Strategies or Responsible for the Day-to-Day Supervision of Such Activities).
+70 See supra note 15.

-Offerings Representative, retaining the caption solely to facilitate comparison with FINRA's rules.
+Programs Representative, retaining the caption solely to facilitate comparison with FINRA's rules.